What are diverticula, diverticular disease and diverticulitis?

 Diverticula are common and associated with getting older.
 The large intestine (colon) becomes weaker with age.
 The pressure of hard stools (poo) passing through the large intestine is thought to cause the pouches to form.

 This occurs when diverticula (pouches) are present without symptoms.
-The majority of people with diverticula will not have any symptoms.
+Most people with diverticula will not have any symptoms.

 This occurs when diverticula (pouches) cause intermittent lower abdominal (stomach) pain.